 - [top segments]: Unknown artist (1674), Fig. 4/4 to the orartie van de Professor L. Wolsogen over syndroom en de nytlegging van de felue gadaen … .
 The animals are based on illustrations by M. Gheeraerts the Elder to Aesop’s Fables.
 Henry Holiday probably found the print in the British Museum (now in BM Satires 1047, reg.no.: 1868,0808.3286).

-- [bottom segments]: Henry Holiday (1876), two details from an illustration to Lewis Carroll’s The Hunting of the Snark (woodcut by Joseph Swain)
+- [bottom segments]: Henry Holiday (1876), two details from an illustration to the chapter The Hunting in Lewis Carroll’s The Hunting of the Snark (woodcut by Joseph Swain)

 The 1674 print is on the right side.
 It depicts William III (William of Orange) as well as the allegorical figures for “Religion” and “Liberty”, a “liberum belgium” motive.
 The animals in that print are based on illustrations by M. Gheeraerts the Elder to Aesop’s Fables.
 The print can be found in the British Museum, BM Satires 1047, reg.no.: 1868,0808.3286.
 In the Amsterdam Rijksmuseum the object number is RP-P-OB-82.399.

 In his illustration (left side), Henry Holiday probably alluded to that print.
 What is evidently known is that he discussed the allegorical depiction of “Care” and “Hope” (where Hope carries an anchor which looks like the “cross of hope”) with Dodgson/Carroll:

 When I sent Mr. Dodgson she sketch of the hunting, in which I had personified Hope and Care

 They sought it with thimbles, they sought it with care,